What is Sleep Apnea? – Wesley Chapel, FL

 - Sexual Dysfunction

-The first step in restoring restful sleep for those patients with sleep apnea is determining decisively that they are suffering from CSA or OSA.
-At Nelson Dentistry & Dental Sleep Medicine, we offer patients assistance with diagnosing their condition.
-We start by asking patients to complete the STOP-BANG assessment.
+The first step in restoring restful sleep for those patients with sleep apnea is determining whether they are suffering from CSA or OSA.
+At Nelson Dental Sleep Medicine, we offer patients assistance with diagnosing their condition.
+We start by asking patients to complete the assessment.
 If this brief yes or no questionnaire indicates that patients are at risk, we will recommend a more advanced sleep study.
 Once we know the severity and cause of patients’ sleep apnea, treatment planning begins.

 - As long as adults consistently receive 7 to 8 hours of sleep each night, they should not feel fatigued during the day.